 Bankruptcies affect people from all walks of life.
 Married, divorced, single, with children or without, the truth is that more than 44,000 households in Ontario each year find themselves needing to turn to an Ontario bankruptcy trustee to file for insolvency.

-- 2 out of 3 insolvencies are caused by an unexpected event such as a reduction in income, marital breakdown or health related problem.
+- Two thirds of insolvencies are caused by an unexpected event such as a reduction in income, marital breakdown or health related problem.
 Only one third of all bankruptcies or proposals are caused by financial mismanagement alone.

 - 81% of all bankrupt debtors are working at the time of filing.
 These are hard-working Ontarians who find themselves overwhelmed by debts that accumulated over a long period of time.